liriliri/whistle.chii/README.md

 ## Install
 Install [whistle](https://github.com/avwo/whistle) first.
-And Then You can get this plugin by following command.
+And then You can get this plugin by following command.

 ```bash
 whistle install whistle.chii